oktadev/okta-blog/_source/_posts/2022-01-18-deploy-dotnet-container-aws-fargate.md

 Note the **Issuer URL** and **Client ID**.
 You will need this in the next step.

-> **Note**: To test out your chat application, don't forget to manually add a second user to your Okta org to use for that purpose.
+> **Note**: To test out your chat application, don't forget to manually add a second user to your Okta org.
 Log in to your Okta org and navigate to the **Directory** > **People** page.
 Click the **Add person** button and fill out the form.

-### Setup a .NET Core Web Application
+### Set up a .NET Core web application

-Let us create a new ASP.NET Core Web Application using the `dotnet` CLI.
+Let us create a new ASP.NET Core web application using the `dotnet` CLI.
 Navigate to the location where you want to create the project and run the following command.

 ```bash
 dotnet new webapp -n Okta.Blog.Chat